Security Flaw in Dirt Jumper Family of DDoS Toolkits Exposes Attacker’s Own Database

 Dirt Jumper, Pandora and Di BoTNet have same weakness

-The Prolexic Security Engineering & Response Team (PLXsert) Dirt Jumper DDoS Toolkit vulnerability report exposes crucial weaknesses in DDoS attackers’ own tools.
+The Prolexic Security Engineering and Research Team (PLXsert) Dirt Jumper DDoS Toolkit vulnerability report exposes crucial weaknesses in DDoS attackers’ own tools.
 These flaws could be exploited to neutralize attacks from any of the popular Dirt Jumper family of tools, including Dirt Jumper v.3, Pandora and Di BoTNet denial of service attacks.

 Armed with the address of the C&C (C2) server or an infected host, and an open source database tool, the attacker’s configuration file can be exposed to shut these botnets down.